-Chatbots are quickly becoming an integral part of the user experience, and as long as humans are involved it is clear that the future of chatbots is visual.
-The transformation to visual bots will be an evolutionary process, where gradually the bots move from traditional text-based understanding to image processing, and eventually to full visual interactions.
+Chatbots today are quickly becoming an integral part of the user experience, and as long as humans are involved it is clear what is the future of chatbots: the visual bot.
+The transformation to bots with eyes will be an evolutionary process, where gradually the bots move from traditional text-based understanding to image processing, and eventually to full visual interactions.

 For entrepreneurs and business owners, the potential upside is far-reaching, including for example: